Inside NFL free-agent contract numbers: Who really got the best deals?

 Golden Tate, WR, New York Giants

 You'd think the $16 million dead-money charge the Giants are carrying for Odell Beckham Jr. to play for the Browns would temper their other wide receiver spending this season.
 You'd be wrong.
-Tate is getting $22.95 million fully guaranteed over the first two years of his four-year deal with New York -- a fully guaranteed $7.975 million salary in 2020, plus a $7.5 million dead-money charge if they cut or trade him after 2019, basically ensuring he'll be on the Giants roster for at least two years.
+Tate is getting $22.95 million fully guaranteed over the first two years of his four-year deal with New York -- a fully guaranteed $7.975 million salary in 2020, plus a $7.5 million dead-money charge if they cut or trade him after 2019, basically ensuring he'll be on the Giants' roster for at least two years.

 Orlovsky: Jets not a playoff team in tough AFC

-Dan Orlovsky and Dan Graziano agree the Jets won't make the playoffs despite Rex Ryan's comment that "it will be a disappointment."
+Dan Orlovsky and Dan Graziano agree the Jets won't make the playoffs despite Rex Ryan's assertion that "it will be a disappointment" if they fall short.

 Le'Veon Bell, RB, New York Jets

-The Jets were free-agent Santa Claus this year, and Bell found his way onto their "nice" list.
+The Jets were free-agency's Santa Claus this year, and Bell found his way onto their "nice" list.
 His four-year, $52.5 million deal will be criticized because it falls short of Todd Gurley's Rams deal in terms of annual average, and that makes it easy to say it wasn't worth his sitting out a full season to get it.
 And that might be fair.
 But such analysis ignores the fact that part of Bell's motivation was to hit free agency healthy, which he did, and that the $27 million in full guarantees he'll get over this contract's first two years exceeds whatever guarantees the Steelers were offering him last summer.

 Steelers contracts guarantee only the signing bonus, and there's no way Pittsburgh was offering Bell a signing bonus higher than $27 million.
 His full guarantee at signing with New York is higher than Gurley's $21.95 million and David Johnson's $24.6825 million.
 The only running back contracts with higher full guarantees at signing are those of Jacksonville's Leonard Fournette and the Giants' Saquon Barkley, whose rookie deals were fully guaranteed at signing because of how high they were drafted.